 Assess on-premises workloads for migration to Azure

 This article shows how the fictional company Contoso assesses an on-premises app for migration to Azure.
-In the example scenario, Contoso's on-premises SmartHotel360 app currently runs on VMware.
-Contoso assesses the app's VMs using the Azure Migrate service, and the app's SQL Server database using Data Migration Assistant.
+In the example scenario, Contoso's on-premises SmartHotel360 application currently runs on VMware.
+Contoso assesses the application VMs using the Azure Migrate service, and the SQL Server application database using Data Migration Assistant.

 As Contoso considers migrating to Azure, the company needs a technical and financial assessment to determine whether its on-premises workloads are good candidates for cloud migration.
 In particular, the Contoso team wants to assess machine and database compatibility for migration.
 It wants to estimate capacity and costs for running Contoso's resources in Azure.

 To get started and to better understand the technologies involved, Contoso assesses two of its on-premises apps, summarized in the following table.
 The company assesses for migration scenarios that rehost and refactor apps for migration.
 Learn more about rehosting and refactoring in the migration examples overview.